What is included in the placement expenses?

 - SLV receives support from other organisations, for example the NYSC in Sri Lanka, to provide training and facilities

-- But SLV does employ people from Sri Lanka to support volunteers, because, although affordability is important to us, we believe it is essential to provide top-quality support to all our volunteers
+- We do employ people from Sri Lanka and the UK to support volunteers, because, although affordability is important to us, we know how essential top-quality training and support is to all our volunteers

 How much spending money do volunteers need?

 We always advise our volunteers to ‘live like a local’ by using public transport and eating local food.
-This is not only much cheaper than using taxis and eating at tourist hotels, it also enhances volunteers’ experiences of the real communities they are in and, importantly, it puts money into the local economies rather than into the big hotels and tour operators.
-The SLV official ID will give volunteers discounts around the country.
+You’re in Sri Lanka!
+You can eat burgers at home.
+Local living is not only much cheaper than using taxis and eating at tourist hotels, it also enhances volunteers’ experiences of the real communities they are in.
+As a bonus, you’ll be putting money into the local economies rather than into the big hotels and tour operators.

 Spending money during the week: £5 – £10